API Node

 <Tip>

-Use this tool to debug and perfect your setup before you put the Pearl in production.
+Use **Expand** to open a full-screen view with the request and response side by side.
+Test and perfect your setup before putting the Pearl in production.

 </Tip>